Jandini/Janda.Dot.CLI/README.md

  * As user I want to use latest dotnet core 3.0 in dot templates
  * As user I want to use VS2019 solutions

+ - As developer I want all dot scripts to be stored in nuget package
+ - As developer I want to validate that all commands are inside nuget package
  - As developer I want keep track the stories and history of changes in README.MD file
  - As developer I can define command flags so they can check command's constraints before the command is executed
  - As user I can use .feature command to checkout feature branch so I can work on it